 The Social Business Community Group would evolve to handle messaging and co-ordination responsibilities as an Interest Group.

+Conclusion

 All participants are invited to join the Social Business Community Group in order to help draft the charters for new work.
 Even if you missed the workshop, you can join the conversation to build the next version of social on top of the Web!